Langium AI: The fusion of DSLs and LLMs

 What’s next for Langium AI?

-As it stands we’ve already published our 0.0.1 release on npm under langium-ai-tools, which is designed to work with Langium 3.4.X languages.
-We’re also looking into enhancing the existing splitter & evaluators APIs, as well as to add support for exporting grammar related details (such as meta model constructs, etc.) to help with supporting more complex applications.
+Enhancement is ongoing for the existing splitter & evaluator APIs, as well as adding support for exporting grammar related details (such as meta model constructs, etc.) to help with supporting more complex applications.
 A lot of this work has also shown itself to be helpful in improving Python-based workflows for fine-tuning & validation, as a good chunk of the existing tooling for ML and AI exists in that space.

 We’re still pretty early in the process, but we’re already very happy with the results we’ve gotten both internally and in practice on actual applications.
 If you’re working on a Langium DSL, and need to build an AI app for it, then Langium AI should definitely be on your radar.
-Stay posted for additional follow-up posts where we talk about Langium AI in more detail, and discuss practical applications of Langium AI to solve ongoing challenges with LLMs and DSLs.

 About the Authors